 Redaction is crucial for businesses.
 It ensures that confidential material is not viewed by the wrong people.
 This applies especially to those operating in the legal, financial, healthcare and governmental sectors, where data security is tightly regulated.
 We’ve talked about redaction previously here.

-The legal team of Paul Manafort, former Trump campaign chairman, know about this all too well.
+The legal team of Paul Manafort, former Trump campaign chairman, knows about this all too well.

 Recently, in a court document filed by Manafort’s lawyers, sensitive content was improperly redacted.
 The team, or possibly the Department of Justice, added a black box over the text, leaving the text items visible under the shape (and therefore in the source code too).
 This means that you can easily open the document, delete the black box, and reveal the sensitive information.

 Diving a little deeper into the source of the document shows that the attempted redaction was done with PDFium: